LordDashMe/php-static-class-interface/README.md

     }
 }

-// This is the converted service class that can now access like static class. class ServiceClassFacade extends Facade
+// This is the mimic service class that can now access like static class. class ServiceClassFacade extends Facade
 {
     public static function getStaticClassAccessor()